I flew from Phnom Pen to Ban Loeng to see the jungles.

 What a strange, perverse idea: that the destruction of Phnom Pen began in the jungles of Eastern Cambodia.

-Which I why I went there: to get a bit closer to that strange and perverse reality.
+I went out there with the idea of getting a bit closer to that strange and perverse reality.

 I discovered a strange and perverse reality alright, but not the one I’d had in mind.